qsnake/gpaw/doc/install/BGP/performance.rst

 Setting the value of nblocks
 ============================
+The documentation below will be partially deprecated in the future.
+Use ``buffer_size=2048`` and nblocks will be automatically computed on the fly in the SVN version 7520 and higher.
+Refer to :ref:`manual_parallel` for more information about the ``buffer_size`` keyword.

 The computation of the hamiltonian and overlap matrix elements, as well as the computation of the new wavefunctions, is accomplished by a hand-coded parallel matrix-multiply ``hs_operators.py`` employing a 1D systolic